-P0629: FUEL PUMP A CONTROL CIRCUIT HIGH
+P062A: FUEL PUMP A CONTROL CIRCUIT RANGE/PERFORMANCE

 OVERVIEW

 Severity : High

 DIY Difficulty Level : Advanced

 Repair Cost : \$400-\$600

 Can I Still Drive? : No

-What Does The P0629 Code Mean?
+What Does The P062A Code Mean?

-If the P0629 code appears, it means that a problem has been found in the fuel pump "A" control circuit.
-Specifically it means that a higher than normal voltage situation has been detected.
+If the P062A code appears, it means that a problem has been found in the fuel pump "A" control circuit.
+Specifically it means that the voltage detected with the circuit is outside the normal range or experiencing performance problems.

 Typically, it is brought on by damaged wires/connectors within the circuit or the Controller Area Network (CAN) bus.
 The Powertrain Control Module (PCM) or the Engine Control Module (ECM) normally identifies this code, however other supporting modules can also spark up this particular code such as: